8ctavio/vergil/README.md

 # Vergil 💚🪠

-Vergil is a Vue Web Application Development Framework that provides vue applications with reusable components and composables that enrich both DX and UX when building web applications.
-In addition to building modern sites and managing application state, Vergil is designed to seamlessly integrate with firebase projects, making authentication, firestore interaction and cloud functions usage easy to implement.
+Vergil is a Vue Web Application Development Framework that provides components, composables and utility functions aimed to simplify and hasten application development while improving DX and UX.

 This `@vergil/monorepo` contains the core Vergil package and its documentation: